 However, if you see all of these signs of cheating happening, it may be.

 What To Do Now

 So if you’re thinking, “Wait a minute, I need to get a private detective, right?”

-Sure, if you want a divorce, go ahead and do that…
+Sure, if you want a divorce, go ahead and do that.

 And so when people say, “Should I do all those things?
 Should I do any of those things?”